Memphis Bound Gilbert Gottfried Talks Trump, TV, Life on the Road

 But most of the time you turn it around and it works for you.
 Gift or curse?

 Oh, God.
 Employment-wise, it's a curse.
 But I always feel like, whenever anything happens to me, I always think twice and do it anyway.
 Bad part is losing work and the internet goes nutty on you.
 But the good part is, sometimes when something happens to me that's some big controversy, it's almost like slapping a "new-and-improved" label on an old product.
 When people start saying, "Gilbert Gottfried's career is over, what I realized is, when your career's really over, people don't mention your name.
-If the top story of the night is your career is over it means it definitely isn't over or they wouldn't talk about it.
+If the top story of the night is your career is over, it means it definitely isn't over, or they wouldn't talk about it.

 Perfect point of reference — the time you tell the 9/11 joke, lose the room, then, unlikely as it might seem, you win them all back by telling The Aristocrats.
 Which is a completely different kind of perverse.
-But the okay kid, I guess.
+But the okay kind, I guess.
 And that's the model.
 You always turn it around.
 Except for maybe with Aflac.

 There they got rid of me, got loads of free publicity for getting rid of me, then hired a guy who sounds just like me for a lot less money, thus bringing closure to a terrible tragedy.